arcones/kc-devops-6-cicd-jenkins-system/README.md

 #### Configure known host strategy

 Last we need to configure security to connect with github.
-We go to manage Jenkins > configure global security >  Git Host Key Verification Configuration > Accept First connection (No verification?)
-VER COMO LO PONGO
+We go to manage Jenkins > configure global security >  Git Host Key Verification Configuration > Accept First connection

 ### 5. Last sessions recap
 Let's create in this instance with JobDSL the jobs we used to have: